felagos/logout-all/frontend/README.md

 The frontend connects to the backend server at `http://localhost:3001` and uses the following endpoints:

-- `POST /api/auth/login` - User login
+- `POST /api/auth/login` - User login (creates session)
-- `POST /api/auth/register` - User registration
+- `POST /api/auth/register` - User registration (creates session)
 - `POST /api/auth/logout` - Logout current session
 - `POST /api/auth/logout-all` - Logout all sessions
+- `POST /api/auth/validate-session` - Check if current session is active (called before playing content)
 - `GET /api/auth/sessions` - Get user's active sessions
-- `GET /api/auth/events` - SSE endpoint for real-time notifications

-## Real-time Features

-The application uses Server-Sent Events to receive real-time logout notifications.
-When a user triggers "logout all devices", other sessions receive immediate notifications before being automatically logged out.
+## Netflix-Style Passive Validation

+When users click "Play Content", the frontend:
+1. Calls `POST /api/auth/validate-session` to check if the session is still active
+2. Backend checks if session has `isActive: true` in MongoDB
+3. If valid → user can proceed
+4. If invalid (after logout-all) → user is redirected to login

+Other devices discover logout-all on their next play attempt, not through real-time notifications.

 ## Building for Production